Random lattice triangulations: Structure and algorithms: Upper bounds on the mixing time for

+\begin{remark} The above theorem can be extended without substantial effort to the case when $\s_x$ is replaced by a set of extra constraints $(\s _{x_1},\ldots,\s_{x_k})$ provided one replaces the distance $d(A,\s_x)$ with a suitable new distance defined in terms of the influence regions of the edges $(\s_{x_1},\ldots,\s_{x_k})$. \end{remark}

-\section{Upper bounds on the mixing time for $\lambda<1$}
+\section{Upper bounds on the mixing time for \texorpdfstring{$\lambda<1$}{$lambda<1$}}

-We consider the Glauber dynamics on triangulations of the region $\Lo:=\Lomn$, as defined in Section~\ref{subsec:glauber}.
+We consider the Glauber dynamics on triangulations of the region $\Lambda^0:=\Lambda^0_{m,n}$, as defined in Section~\ref{subsec:glauber}.
 We allow an arbitrary set of constraints $(\eta,\Delta)$, so that our results apply in particular to triangulations of any lattice polygon.
-Our main result in this section is the following polynomial upper bound on the mixing time for all sufficiently small~$\lambda$, which was stated as Theorem~\ref{thm:one} in the Introduction.
-(Recall the definition of mixing time from equation~(\ref{eq:tmix}).) \begin{theorem} There exist constants $C>0$ and $\l_0\in(0,1)$ such that, for all $\l\leq \l_0$, all $m,n\in\bbN$, and all constraints $(\eta,\D)$,
+Our main result in this section is the following polynomial upper bound on the mixing time for all sufficiently small~$\lambda$, which was stated as Theorem~\ref{thm:one} in the \hyperref[sec:intro]{Introduction}.
+[Recall the definition of mixing time from equation~(\ref{eq:tmix}).]